KivApple/football_manager/README.md

 10. I use Swagger to document API and easily test endpoints from browser: http://localhost:8080/swagger-ui/index.html
 11. I use Hibernate Validation to check all request parameters for validity.
+12. I write JavaDocs for all functions with body, but I don't write JavaDocs for DTO and entity fields, because on one hand I have very limited domain knowledge according to the task and on other hand they are quite self-explanatory.
+Finally, I have quite limited time budget for the project.